kaianicole/edit-asr-captions/index.md

 		can also interact with the robot oh cool</p>
 		<h5>Edited captions: Multiple speakers</h5>
 		<p>(Maria)<br/>
 		So, crew doesn't have<br/>
 		to actually place a camera.</p>
 		<p>The ground contollers can just fly up--</p>
 		<p>(Host #1)<br/>
-		So the crew can take all of the Selfies that they want?</p>
+		So the crew can take all of the selfies that they want?</p>
 		<p>[Laughter]<br/>
 		[Crosstalk]</p>
 		<p>(Host #2)<br/>